kmsmith137/ch_frb_l1/OPERATIONS_MANUAL.md

   cd git/ch_frb_l1
   ./ch-frb-l1 -tv l1_configs/l1_production_16beam_0.yaml
   ```
   By default, this will not stream incoming data to the local SSD.
-To enable streaming,

 - **Example 2**: 16 beams, with "placeholder" RFI removal (detrenders but no clippers), and dedispersion
   using the least optimal settings (no spectral index search, no low-DM upsampled tree).
 This won't work